Lower Body Lift

 When will I notice my lower body lift results?

 The results of a lower body lift are visible almost immediately, however it will take several months for your final results to fully develop.
 Numbness and a firm feeling over the skin’s surface will improve over time.
 It may take a year or more for incisions lines to refine and fade to some degree.
 These lines can usually be hidden by most clothing and swimsuits.

 Your new uplifted body contours should be long lasting provided that you maintain your weight and general fitness.
 With time, it is natural to lose some tightness of your result, although you will continue to see a significant improvement from your preoperative contour.CONTACT US TODAY!

 Our goal at Midsota Plastic Surgeons is for you to walk out our doors feeling refreshed and more confident than when you walked in.
 Our dedicated team of Minnesota plastic surgeons and caring staff put your safety first and will work closely with you on your journey to your new self.
-For more information on any of our procedures, or to schedule a private consultation, please give us a call at one of our locations in St. Cloud, Alexandria, Brainerd, or Pequot Lakes, Minnesota.
+For more information on any of our procedures, or to schedule a private consultation, please give us a call at one of our locations in St. Cloud, Alexandria, Brainerd or Minnesota.